 The answers, fortunately, are quite simple.

-A couple years ago, Union Bank partnered with Betterment, a New York-based company with an investment solution for the masses, to create Simply Invest.
-Although we feel a Simply Invest account can appropriately fit the needs of many people, it’s particularly adept at addressing parents' concerns about their children's financial well-being.
-Here’s a breakdown of some of the reasons I think a Simply Invest account is the perfect first investment account for a young adult.
+A couple years ago, Union Bank partnered with Betterment, a New York-based company with an investment solution for the masses, to offer a simple investing tool for our customers.
+Although we feel a Betterment account can appropriately fit the needs of many people, it’s particularly adept at addressing parents' concerns about their children's financial well-being.
+Here’s a breakdown of some of the reasons I think a Betterment account is the perfect first investment account for a young adult.

 - It’s simple to use.
 Accounts are set up and accessed online.
 Money is sent back and forth from the Betterment account to a checking account at no charge.
 Additions to the account can be set to automatically occur weekly, monthly, etc. There is no minimum to open an account.